Nikaxe-dev/Instance2d/mkdocs/docs/Examples.md

 // Initialize the game with the canvas and the gameloop function.

 function gameloop() {
-    // Set the screens size (optional)
-    Screen.Size = Vector2.new(window.innerWidth, window.innerHeight)
+    // Set the screens size (optional but recommended) Screen.Size = Vector2.new(window.innerWidth, window.innerHeight)

     RunService.frame()